 Play is a design tool purpose built for mobile products.
 Since you're creating in the native environment, you're making a real app—not a throw-away, interim deliverable.
 You could use what you create for quick, high fidelity prototypes or hand off what you've done to your engineering team once our dev handoff feature is ready, which is currently in production.

 Right now we are in Private Beta and are using TestFlight to distribute Play.
 Soon we will be available for download in the App Store.

 We take privacy and security very seriously at Play.
 In terms of where and how data is being saved and transferred, we are using Google Firebase for all data storage & hosting as well as using Firebase’s services for sending and calling all data and information.

 Firebase services encrypt data in transit using HTTPS and the Firebase services we are using for Play also encrypt data at rest.

 All the Firebase services have successfully completed the ISO 27001, ISO 27017, ISO 27018 and SOC 1, SOC 2, and SOC 3 evaluation and certification process.

 The best way to learn Play is to experiment and have some fun with it!
 We have dozens of tutorials and demo projects that are made available to the members of our Private Beta.

 We are currently working on all of the collaboration features in Play such as multi-user and shared team libraries.
-We will be rolling out Play's Share functionality first, which will enable you to share what you're creating in Play with anyone you choose so they can experience your work in progress directly on their phone.

 You can!
 Right now we have robust functionality that enables you to import your Figma components, styles and pages into Play.
 We will be adding in support for Sketch and XD as well.